Meet the Board

 About Me: David Olson is originally from Texas.
 He entered the military out of high school, becoming a Navy diver.
 He served 28 years in the Navy and retired as a Chief Warrant Officer in 2005.
 David and his family moved to Gig Harbor upon retirement after researching the Peninsula School District.
 His children attended Goodman Middle School and graduated from Gig Harbor High School.

 He has been very committed to his local community for over 25 years - serving on numerous local boards in Tacoma and Gig Harbor.
 He was elected to the School Board in 2013.
-He has served on numerous District committees, served as Vice President for four years, and currently as Board President.
+He has served on numerous District committees, served as Vice President for four years, and one year as Board President.